05 October 2023

-There are no designated standards* offering a presumption of conformity for producers but there are extensive European standards that have been sourced from international standards, which can assist in assessing safety as the standard will be taken into account in deciding whether the product is safe.
+There are no designated standards* offering a presumption of conformity for producers but there are extensive European standards that have been sourced from international standards.
+These standards can assist in assessing safety as they will be taken into account when deciding whether the product is safe.

 The following standards may be relevant.

 BS EN IEC 60086-1: Primary Batteries.
 General

 This document standardises the dimensions, nomenclature, marking and some test methods for primary batteries (non-rechargeable).
 It refers briefly to safety and environmental aspects.
 Annex G contains a general code of practice for the packaging, shipment, storage, use and disposal but does not contain detailed tests.
 For example, they should be adequately packaged to prevent moisture ingress or to prevent short circuits.

 BS EN IEC 60086-3: Primary batteries.
 Watch batteries